Shehabov/Heartly/README.md

 	              - `model.pkl`: The converted sklearn model to a configuration file. <br>
 	              - `scaler.pkl`: The saved configuration of the pre-processed data.
 	- static: The design files (CSS, JavaScript, SVGs) of the system.
+	- templates: <br>
+	              - `index.html`: The informational website along with the form that's used for prediction. <br>
+	              - `output.html`: The page that loads after the prediction is done.
+	- app.py: Flask API that bind between the classification model and the web page.